the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

-= [4.6.13] TBD =
+= [4.6.13] 2018-03-28 =

-* Feature - Allow users to move to trash or permanently delete expired events [98826]
+* Feature - Added facilities allowing users to trash or permanently delete expired events [98826]
-* Tweak - Added Gutenberg compatibility for the Extension
+* Fix - Corrected the behavior of the previous/next event links rendered on single event pages (props to @jeremyfelt for fixing this) [101757]
-* Fix - Prevent Adjacent Events links failing due to wrong meta key been used (props to @jeremyfelt for fixing this) [101757]
+* Tweak - Added Gutenberg compatibility for the Gutenberg Extension plugin
-* Tweak - Added new filter, `tribe_tickets_venue_action_links_edit_url`, to modify the venue edit link in the sales and attendee report on the front end [93923]
+* Tweak - Added new filter `tribe_tickets_venue_action_links_edit_url` to modify the venue edit link for the sales and attendee reports [93923]
-* Tweak - Start Day view at 00:00:00 and not 00:00:01 [99641]
+* Tweak - Altered day view to start at 00:00:00 and not 00:00:01 [99641]

 = [4.6.12] 2018-03-08 =